Decentralized finance: Degrees of decentralization

+Decentralized Finance protocols exhibit varying degrees of decentralization, which largely depend on the architecture of their underlying smart contracts and external dependencies.
+When the protocol's smart contracts are deployed statically, such that the protocol's logic cannot be altered and no access-restricted functions are present, they may potentially function as neutral infrastructure.
+Conversely, if the smart contracts are upgradeable or permit the modification of key parameters, or if key functions are restricted to a specific set of users, this neutrality can be compromised.

 A decentralized exchange can still have centralized components, whereby some control of the exchange is still in the hands of a central authority.
+The governance of a DeFi platform, typically as part of a Decentralized Autonomous Organization, is done through tokens that grant voting rights and are distributed amongst participants.
+However, the majority of these tokens are often held by few individuals and are rarely used to vote.

-In July 2018, decentralized exchange Bancor was reportedly hacked and suffered a loss of $13.5M in assets before freezing funds.
-In a Tweet, Charlie Lee, the creator of Litecoin spoke out and claimed an exchange cannot be decentralized if it can lose or freeze customer funds.
+In July 2018, the decentralized exchange Bancor was reportedly hacked and suffered a loss of $13.5M in assets before freezing funds.
+In a Twitter tweet, Charlie Lee, the creator of Litecoin, spoke out and claimed an exchange cannot be decentralized if it can lose or freeze customer funds.

 Operators of decentralized exchanges can face legal consequences from government regulators.
 One example is the founder of EtherDelta, who in November 2018 settled charges with the U.S. Securities and Exchange Commission over operating an unregistered securities exchange.

 Errors and hacking

 Coding errors and hacks are common in DeFi.
-Blockchain transactions are irreversible, which means that an incorrect or fraudulent DeFi transaction cannot be corrected easily.
+Blockchain transactions are irreversible, which means that an incorrect or fraudulent DeFi transaction cannot be corrected easily if at all.

-The person or entity behind a DeFi protocol may be unknown, and may disappear with investors' money.
+The person or entity behind a DeFi protocol may be unknown and may disappear with investors' money.
 Investor Michael Novogratz has described some DeFi protocols as "Ponzi-like".

 DeFi has been compared to the initial coin offering craze of 2017, part of a cryptocurrency bubble.
 Inexperienced investors are at particular risk of losing money because of the sophistication required to interact with DeFi platforms and the lack of any intermediary with customer support.
 On the other hand, as the code for DeFi smart contracts is generally open-source software that can be copied to set up competing platforms, experienced users and user-created bots might create instabilities as funds shift between platforms which share the same code.
 In addition, DeFi platforms might inadvertently provide incentives for cryptocurrency miners to destabilize the system.

 In 2021, half of cryptocurrency crime was related to DeFi.
 This rise has been attributed to a combination of developer incompetence and non-existent or poorly enforced regulations.
 Theft from DeFi can come from either external hackers stealing from vulnerable projects, or "rug pulls", where the developers and influencers promote a project and then take the money, as a form of pump-and-dump.